iperezluis/PayBoxApp/README.md

 #  PayBox App

-# Take into account the following step by step  👋
+# It's necessary consider the following step by step  👋

 - Rebuild the react-native dependences